telus/tds-core/guide/README.md

 # TELUS Design System

 The TELUS Design System (TDS) is a set of living guidelines that communicates our brand promise through our digital experiences.
-It's a holistic platform that integrates documentation, guidelines, and design management that serves as single source for digital design guidelines, code patterns, and UI elements.
+It's a holistic platform that integrates code, documentation, guidelines, and design management.
+Serveing as single source for our digital design guidelines, code patterns, and UI elements.

-At this time, TDS is intended for use by TELUS employees and approved vendors.
+For now, TDS is intended for use by TELUS employees and approved partner.

 To view the technical documentation for the components, see the [component catalogue](ref://components/index.html).